Import floor plans from IFC files

 LEVEL_NUMBER

-Populated with 1 for the ground floor level.
+This field is populated with 1 for the ground floor level.
 Levels above the ground floor are assigned sequential positive level number field values.
 Levels below the ground floor are assigned a sequential negative level number.

 VERTICAL_ORDER